-The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the Protection Profile for Application Software, version 1.2, dated 22 April 2016 [SWAPP], and the Application Software Extended Package for Web Browsers, version 2.0, dated 16 June 2015 [WEBBROWSEREP].
-The Independent Testing activity is documented in the Assurance Activities Report, which is publicly available and is not duplicated here.
-Multiple test beds were constructed to exercise Application Software capabilities and claimed security functionality across device types and processors.
+The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the Protection Profile for Application Software, version 1.2, dated, 22 April 2016 [SWAPP].
+The Independent Testing activity is documented in the Assurance Activities Report, which is publicly available, and is not duplicated here.
+Multiple test beds were constructed to exercise Application Software capabilities and claimed security functionality.
+The following tooling was used as part of the test activities,